 - 5.2.7.
 Allensmore is in the Ross-on-Wye rural Housing Market Area (HMA).
 The Core Strategy sets out that this HMA has a 14% indicative housing growth target over the plan period up to 2031.
 This equates to 32 additional homes in Allensmore parish as a whole.
-As of April 2018, Herefordshire Council have advised that 5 of these have been completed and 15 committed (Ref Herefordshire Council data and email communication) and confirmed that the housing growth target for the NDP is therefore to support at least 12 appropriate additional homes by 2031. - 5.2.8.
+As of April 2018, Herefordshire Council have advised that 5 of these have been completed and 15 committed (Ref Herefordshire Council data and email communication) and confirmed that the housing growth target for the NDP is therefore to support at least 12 appropriate additional homes by 2031.
+As of March 2019, a further 9 have been approved leaving 3 remaining to achieve the minimum target.
+Appendix III sets out recent planning applications in the neighbourhood area. - 5.2.8.
 Herefordshire Core Strategy Policy RA2 identifies Winnal as one of the settlements which will be the "main focus for proportionate housing development" (Table 4.14).
 The Herefordshire Council Strategic Housing Land Availability Assessment (SHLAA) 2012 Schedule of Sites7 noted just one possible suitable site, albeit with some constraints.
 Furthermore, sites in Winnal were not considered in the updated Strategic Housing Land Availability Assessment 2015. - 5.2.9.
 The settlements of Allensmore and Cobhall Common are identified as "Other areas where proportionate development is appropriate" (Table 4.15).
 No strategic assessment of suitable sites has been conducted by Herefordshire Council in either the 2012 or 2015 SHLAA for these two settlements.